This post may contain affiliate links. Please read our disclosure policy.

 Wrap the bread (or slices) plastic wrap and a zip-top bag and the bread should last about 3 days on the counter.

-For longer storage, wrap it tightly in freezer safe wrap and store in the freezer for about 3 months.
+Wrap leftovers tightly in freezer safe wrap and store in the freezer for about 3 months.
 Defrost at room temperature.
-To refresh, sprinkle lightly with lukewarm water and place in a 300ยฐF toaster oven for about 5 minutes.

-You can also prep the zucchini ahead of time.
-Just grate and drain extra zucchini and then freeze it to use another time.
-Just let it defrost, gently squeeze out any remaining moisture you didn't remove the first time, and then proceed with the recipe as written.
+Grate and drain fresh zucchini, and freeze it to use another time.
+Just let it defrost at room temperature, gently squeeze out any remaining moisture you didn't remove the first time, and then proceed with the recipe as written.

 FAQs

-You can use frozen grated zucchiniโbut only if you had removed most of its moisture before freezing it.
+You can use frozen grated zucchini—but only if you had removed most of its moisture before freezing it.
 Otherwise, frozen zucchini with all its moisture would become mushy as it defrosted.

 I don't like this recipe as muffins, instead of a quick bread.
 Instead, use this recipe for gluten free zucchini muffins instead.
-It's perfect!
-And don't miss our superfood muffins, made with almond flour, grated zucchini, and grated carrots.

 If your bread sank in the middle as it cooled, it wasn't baked all the way through.
-That may have been because your oven runs hot (most ovens do, including mine), which is why I always recommend baking with a standalone oven thermometer that you replace often.
-In addition, if you didn't wring enough moisture out of your zucchini, the extra moisture won't be able to bake all the way out, leaving you with a sunken middle and most likely a gummy texture.
+If your oven runs hot, the outside will bake too quickly and the inside will remain raw.
+I always recommend baking with a standalone oven thermometer that you replace often.
+In addition, if you didn't wring enough moisture out of your zucchini, the extra moisture won't be able to bake all the way out, leaving you with a sunken middle and gummy texture.

 We’ve made more loaves of this zucchini bread than I can count.
 Friends and family delight in the rich, moist treat.
 We like to toss a slice or two in the toaster oven to warm and gently crisp the bread, and eat it as it is, with peanut butter, ghee, or even extra chocolate chips.
 So yummy